Aarau, Haus zum Schlossgarten. Foto/Photo: TES

 The French invasion of 1798 ended nearly four centuries of Bern rule in March.
 French revolutionary ideals also found an enthusiastic audience in Aarau, and on 12 April, the Helvetic Republic (1798-1803) imposed by the French occupiers was proclaimed from the city hall.
 The parliament of this unitary state sat in the town hall, and the government (the directorate) was in the Haus zum Schlossgarten.

 Aarau then effectively became Switzerland’s first capital.
 This status was short-lived.
-The infrastructure was lacking, and from September 1798, Lucerne was the new capital of the Helvetic Republic and the seat of parliament and the directorate.
+The infrastructure was lacking, and from September 1798, Lucerne became the new capital of the Helvetic Republic, serving as the seat of parliament and the directorate.

 However, the revolutionary ideals of 1798 soon gave way in Aarau too to the reality of French occupation and an unwanted unitary state.
-(Armed) rebellions arose everywhere in this republic, and Napoleon personally intervened in 1803.
+(Armed) Rebellions erupted throughout this republic, and Napoleon personally intervened in 1803.
 He dissolved the Helvetic Republic and, through the Acte de Médiation (Act of Mediation), restored the old confederation of cantons by creating six new cantons, including canton Aargau (including the Fricktal).

 Aarau becomes the capital of the new canton.
-Like other cantonal capitals, effectively villages, for example, in the cantons of Schwyz, Glarus, both Appenzeller, Obwalden and Nidwalden, Aarau is a micro-level metropolis, just as Basel, the capital of canton Basel-Stadt, is a cosmopolitan multicultural metropolis with the rhythm of life of a village.
+Like other cantonal capitals, which are effectively villages, for example, in the cantons of Schwyz, Glarus, Appenzell, Obwalden, and Nidwalden, Aarau is a micro-level metropolis, just as Basel, the capital of the canton Basel-Stadt, is a cosmopolitan, multicultural metropolis with the rhythm of life of a village.

 (Source and further information: A. Lüthi, Aarau, Historisches Lexikon der Schweiz, 25.11.2016; Gemeinde Aarau)